Late Night with Seth Meyers

-Late Night with Seth Meyers is an American late-night news and liberal political satire talk show hosted by Seth Meyers on NBC.
+Late Night with Seth Meyers is an American late-night news and political satire variety talk show hosted by Seth Meyers on NBC.
 The show premiered on February 24, 2014, and is produced by Broadway Video and Universal Television.
 Airing weeknights at 12:37 a.m.
 ET/PT, it is the fourth iteration of NBC's Late Night franchise.

-The show stars bandleader Fred Armisen and the 8G Band, the show's house band.
+Until August 2024, the show featured bandleader Fred Armisen and the 8G Band as the show's house band.
 Late Night is produced by former Saturday Night Live producer Mike Shoemaker and executive-produced by Lorne Michaels.
-The show records from Studio 8G at 30 Rockefeller Plaza in New York City.
-Clips of Late Night are provided on YouTube.
+The show records in Studio 8G at 30 Rockefeller Plaza in New York City.
+Full episodes are available next day on Peacock.
+Clips of Late Night are provided on social media.